-Designing logos for teachers is just one of the things Working Dog Resources does best.
+Designing logos for teachers by Working Dog Resources

 Modern teacher-authors are discovering the necessity of building a personal brand.
 Here’s why designing logos for teachers has become a thing.